raynoxu1337/ChaDE/README.md

 * Install background, id "shalldie.background"
     * This will help you have nice waifu wallpaper, I've tried all the background plugins and this one is the best so far.
 * Change the font to something less dull than usual VSCode, default is depressing.
-* Download a nice theme, it's also pretty depressing.
+* Download a nice theme, default is also pretty depressing.
 ### OSS VS Codium
 * You'll figure it out, you're too chad for automatic everything, keep in mind CDE has clang and clangd by default so get clangd probably as LSP and get some debugger action going.
 ## Usage